Paul Franklin is a full-time writer and owner of sidegains.com, a blog where you can find precise advice on blogging, WordPress, and SEO topics.

-If you only have a handful of blog posts under your belt, you may find it difficult to build backlinks.
-However at the 30 posts mark, assuming your content offers value, there’s no reason to hide your light under a bushel… start trying to grow links to your posts at that point if you don’t feel comfortable to do so before that.
+If you only have a handful of blog posts under your belt, you may find it challenging to build backlinks.
+However, at the 30 posts mark, assuming your content offers value, there’s no reason to hide your light under a bushel… start trying to grow links to your posts at that point if you don’t feel comfortable doing so before that.

 #12.
 What does a typical day in your calendar look like?

-Most of what I’m doing in the day is work to promote my blog.
-So… I’m working a lot of the time trying to build relationships with other bloggers, preparing guest posts and looking for link building opportunities.
+Most of what I’m doing in the day is to promote my blog.
+So… I’m working a lot of the time to build relationships with other bloggers, prepare guest posts, and look for link-building opportunities.

 I spoke earlier about Pinterest.
-Up until mid-December 2020, I was probably spending around 2 hours a day working on my Pinterest strategy: preparing Pins, scheduling them, engaging with other Pinners.
-I’ve put that to one side now, and my intention is to invest that into writing more content for SideGains.
+Until mid-December 2020, I was probably spending around 2 hours a day working on my Pinterest strategy: preparing Pins, scheduling them, engaging with other Pinners.
+I’ve put that to one side now, and I intend to invest that into writing more content for SideGains.

-A sensible balance for me right now is to focus on promotion more than writing, but writing is still important.
-The more content you have, the better chance you have of appearing for random long-tail searches in Google and Bing.
+A sensible balance for me right now is to focus on promotion more than writing, but writing is still essential.
+The more content you have, the better chance you will appear for random long-tail searches in Google and Bing.

 As with many things in life, successful blogging takes time.
 It takes time to write content and time to promote it.
 It also requires elapsed time to see the fruits of your labors.

-For example, in May 2020 I did a 30 day blogging challenge.
-This was a huge undertaking and it completely burned me out.
-The work I did in May only started paying off in November, which is when I began to see visitors coming for the content I’d published during the challenge.
+For example, in May 2020, I did a 30-day blogging challenge.
+This was a huge undertaking, and it completely burned me out.
+The work I did in May only started paying off in November, when I began to see visitors coming for the content I’d published during the challenge.
 This shows that content requires elapsed time before it starts delivering visitors.

 I pick up my daughters from school at 3:00pm and do a little more work up until 5:00pm.
-In the evenings I tend to spend time looking at other blogs, researching and checking out what’s happening on social media.
+In the evenings, I tend to look at other blogs, researching and checking out what’s happening on social media.

-My days are quite long as I still have client work too!
+My days are pretty long as I still have client work too!

 #13.
 Most rewarding moment throughout your blogging journey?

-That moment changed my ideas about employed work and the possibilities that existed outside of it.
+That moment changed my ideas about employed work and the possibilities outside of it.

 #14.
 Your favorite blogs?
 Name up to 3 if you want to!